 Be a sport!

-Girls and boys were equally keen to play ‘football or tennis’ in the garden, with 85% wanting specific equipment and/or a designated play area
+Girls and boys were equally keen to play ‘football or pickleball’ in the garden, with 85% wanting specific equipment like pickleball shoes and/or a designated play area

 Treehouses or dens also proved popular, with 60% of kids wanting somewhere specific to play in.